 He nearly jumped out of his skin when he opened his eyes to find a girl standing on the other side of the counter.

 A stunningly, almost impossibly beautiful girl.

 "Do you have anything with strawberry flavoring?"

 "For you?
 Anything!"
-Jamie nodded excitedly and dashed for the item.
-"This is called strawberries in snow.
-Or maybe it's a strawberry in snow, I think.
+Jamie nodded excitedly and dashed away.
+"I'll get you a strawberry pastry.
 You probably don't care, but I think you have really good taste.
 This is the most delicious dessert in the whole store."

 That got a tiny smirk out of her.
-"I'll take your word on that."
-She placed her hand down on the table and slid a large green coin over the counter.
+"I'll take your word on that," she placed her hand down on the table and slid a large green coin over the counter.
 Jamie picked it up, certain she just made a mistake.

-"I'm sorry, Miss, I don't mean to be rude, but you gave me a King's Medallion."
+"I'm sorry, Miss.
+I don't mean to be rude, but you gave me a King's Medallion."

 She shrugged.
 "Consider it a reward for excellent service."

 Jamie was ecstatic.
 Indescribably beautiful, funny and generous?
 She had to be an angel.